slightknack/slightknack.dev/content/blog/next-steps.md

 # Native over Magic

-Currently, to use FFI functions, we have use a hack that I'm not particularly proud of: the `magic` keyword.
+Currently, to use FFI functions, we have used a hack that I'm not particularly proud of: the `magic` keyword.
 For those not familiar with it, while compiling a passerine module we can specify an FFI, which is a map from string names to Rust functions.
 For instance, if we have the following function in the FFI:

 ```rust
 // bound to string "add_seven" in FFI